vierui/vt1-energy-investment-model/README.md

-# Energy Investment Optimization Model
+# Platform for Investment Analysis of Energy Assets

-## Overview
 This project tackles a critical challenge at the intersection of **energy systems engineering** and **investment strategy**:
 **How can we design and operate future power systems that are both technically sound and economically viable?**